 When most people think of eating disorders, unhealthy patterns of eating alongside negative body image comes to mind.
 Whether it is depression or anxiety, those with eating disorders are often much more likely to suffer from other conditions.

 Eating disorders are proving to be more biologically complicated than we realized.
 These diseases have a serious impact on the physiological, cognitive, and social functions of those affected.
-Specifically anorexia nervosa, which is characterised by weight loss due to extreme restriction of caloric intake, has the highest mortality risk of all psychiatric disorders, at about 10%.1
+Specifically, anorexia nervosa, which is characterized by weight loss due to extreme restriction of caloric intake, has the highest mortality risk of all psychiatric disorders, at about 10%.1

 Because eating disorders have long been recognized as mental illness, most therapeutic interventions have looked to solve issues of the mind.
-Traditional treatments typically include cognitive interventions – usually involving medications or psychotherapy.
-However, these traditional treatments don’t have a high success rate – only about half of those affected fully recover and that’s if they have access to a full spectrum of care.
+Traditional treatments typically include cognitive interventions involving medications or psychotherapy.
+However, these traditional treatments don’t have a high success rate.
+Only about half of those affected fully recover when they have access to a full spectrum of care.

 We Can Do Better – Using the Gut-Brain Axis

-To develop new treatment options for mental illness, it’s important to understand the influence the gut microbiome has on the brain, because up until now, the brain has got most of the blame.
-The gut-brain axis is a bidirectional interaction between the two.
+To develop new treatment options for mental illness, it’s important to understand the influence the gut microbiome has on the brain because up until now, the brain has gotten most of the blame.
+The gut-brain axis is a bidirectional interaction between the two areas.
 The trillions of microbes that make up your gut microbiome interact with your central nervous system through numerous pathways, including:1

 The unraveling of the gut-brain axis gives new possibilities for the treatment of eating disorders.
-More research is proving the gut microbiome is closely linked to the pathogenesis of these disorders, which isn’t all that surprising when you think about it.
+More research is proving the gut microbiome is closely linked to the pathogenesis of these disorders, which isn’t very surprising.
 Extreme eating patterns, psychological stress, and changes in metabolism are all characteristics of eating disorders that are known to impact the gut microbiome, and vice versa.